blongworth/python-oceanography-lesson/_episodes/07-short-introduction-to-Python.md

 ---

 ## Let\`s get started
 Open up Jupyter Notebook.
+Go to the folder where your data is stored, this should be Dekstop/data-carpentry.
-In Jupyter, if you put a value on the last line of the cell and run the cell (shift+enter), the value will be pringted below the cell:
+To run a cell in Jupyter, put a value on the last line of the cell and run the cell (shift+enter), the value will be pringted below the cell:
 ~~~
 3.145
 ~~~